 Spending a few moments just you and God, is a sacred time and one you’ll come to cherish.
 I wrote a very in-depth post about how to get started with practicing a regular quiet time.
-You can read the post here: The Power and Purpose of Practicing a Regular Quiet Time.
+You can read the post here: Why Every Mom Needs a Regular Quiet Time Routine

 Setting goals can feel overwhelming.
 Something that only super “successful” people do, not real everyday folks like us.
 Right?